cloudtools/stacker_cookiecutter/readme.rst

 **tests/blueprints/test_touch.py**:
-  This is a tiny ``stacker blueprint`` test which only creates a simple resource in cloudformation (a WaitCondition, which does nothing on its own).
+  This is a tiny ``stacker blueprint`` test which only creates a simple resource in CloudFormation (a WaitCondition, which does nothing on it's own).

   See: http://stacker.readthedocs.io/en/latest/blueprints.html#testing-blueprints